5 Intermediate Chinese Conversation Tips for Surprising Fluency

 休想 (xiūxiǎng)—in your dreams

 If you’d like to hear these Chinese slang words in action—along with colloquialisms, everyday expressions and more—check out FluentU.
+You’ll get to watch video content that native Chinese speakers actually watch on a daily basis, meaning you’ll be exposed to authentic Chinese like never before.

 After all this practice with real-world Chinese, you’ll definitely know when and how to use your new favorite slang words in conversations with native speakers!